AliaumeL/transducer-exercices/content/session-9.md

 1. Prove that it is definable by an atomic pebble transducer.
 2. Prove that it is not definable by an atomic $2$-pebble transducer.

+### Number of outputs {.hint}

+Remark that the nested transducer has a bound on the size of its ouptut.
+Indeed, for any fixed $i$, if the output is too large, one letter repeats (because of the shape of the output) a lot, which means that the head goes a lot of time to some position, and if it is higher than the number of states, the automata loops.
+As a consequence, the output is at most linear.

 ## Composition of pebbles ? {.exercise}

 Prove that $k$-pebble transducers are not closed under composition.

+### Size issues {.hint}

+Just compose square twice.

 ## I was blind all along {.exercise}

-We define *blind* models as models where the pebbles (resp. the variables in a for transducer) cannot be read except for the last one.
+We define *blind* models as models where the pebble cannot be read except for the last one.
+In the pebble model, the machine starts in the last position of the head of the caller and returns to this position when it pops.

+1. Prove that the list of suffixes can be produced by a *blind* pebble transducer.
+2. Prove that the composition of blind pebble transducers can express squaring.
-1. Prove that blind pebble transducer are strictly less expressive than pebble transducers.
+3. Prove that blind pebble transducer are strictly less expressive than pebble transducers, because they cannot express squaring.
-2. Prove that blind pebble transducers are not closed under composition.
+4. Conclude that blind pebble transducers are not closed under composition.

-3. Prove similar results in the case of for-transducers.
+### Squaring by composition {.hint}

+Let $f$ be the function that lists suffixes.
+We can post-compose $f$ to underline the first letter of every suffix.
+Then, we can post-compose this function to prepend to any underlined letter, all the underlined letters that come before it in the reverse order.
+Finally, we can use a map reverse operation to put everything in the correct ordering.

+### Squaring is not blind {.hint}

+**TODO!!**

 # Composition of functions